-While we anticipated the peanut brittle, Chex Mix, and gluten-free monster cookies, my mom could pass it all up for her favorite treat – biscotti.
-Her first-generation Italian roots made her produce every type of biscotti recipe under the sun!
+While we anticipated all the sweet homemade treats, my mother can pass it all up for her favorite treat – homemade biscotti.
+Her first-generation Italian roots made her produce every type of biscotti cookie recipe under the sun!

-This gluten-free biscotti recipe takes all my favorite parts of her creations, crunchy almonds, a hint of orange flavor, and the best bit – a thick chocolate dip – and rolls it into the best Italian cookie!
+My version of gluten-free biscotti takes all my favorite parts of her creations, crunchy almonds, a hint of orange flavor, and the best bit – a thick chocolate dip – and rolls it into the best Italian cookie!
+She approves of these as much as my homemade recipe for gluten-free savoiardi.

 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-- Cut the slightly cooled biscotti diagonally in 1 inch slices.
-Bake the slices on the prepared baking sheet for 8 minutes, flip and bake for 8 minutes longer.
-Transfer to a wire rack to cool before dipping in chocolate.
+Bake the slices on the lined baking sheet in a lower 325℉ for 8 minutes, flip and bake for 8 minutes longer.
+Cool on a wire rack before dipping in chocolate.

 First you will need to choose a good melting chocolate.
-Chocolate chips work well as long as they are not overheated.
+Chocolate chips or white chocolate chips work well as long as they are not overheated.
 I recommend microwaving them until about 75% melted and then stirring until smooth.

 As you are working the chocolate may become thicker.
 It’s fine to intermittently reheat the chocolate for a few seconds.
 Just be sure to not allow it to become hot or it will eventually seize.